-Let’s fact it – anyone knows Neals Yard Remedies, right?
+Top places to visit in Neal’s Yard Covent Garden?
+Let’s face it – anyone knows Neals Yard Remedies, right?

 This is the original location of what is now big business.
 The store is the place to find your natural and organic beauty products.
 The company is still family-run and is proud to promote the values that Neal’s Yard was built on.